vilota-dev/calibration_tool/README.md

 - NFDE library changed from nativefiledialog-extended to ..._extended to be valid for cmake
 - #define IMGUI_DEFINE_MATH_OPERATORS
 - I added this shit ^ before the include imgui.h in the immvision
+- Segmentation faults -> More often then not it's got something to do with uninitialized vectors and ImGui library.
 ## Setup
 ```
 mkdir build